Minnesota court weighs murder charge in ex-officer’s trial

 Cahill ruled last October that a third-degree murder charge under Minnesota law requires proof that someone’s conduct was “eminently dangerous to others,” not just to Floyd.
 Cahill said there was no evidence that Chauvin’s actions were dangerous to anyone else and threw out the charge.

 But the Court of Appeals rejected similar legal reasoning in Noor‘s case, ruling that a third-degree murder conviction can be sustained even if the action that caused a death was directed at just one person.
 Noor last week appealed that ruling to the Minnesota Supreme Court.
-The high court has not yet said whether it will hear the case.
+The high court said Monday it will hear oral arguments in Noor’s case in June.

 With opening arguments in Chauvin’s case just four weeks away, Katyal told the judges that the trial court must follow the Court of Appeals’ precedent from the Noor case unless and until the state Supreme Court reverses it.